-Generate New Create a random number that is a valid PIN.
-This becomes the PIN: router's PIN.
+Generate New Click to generate a random number that is a valid PIN.
+This PIN: becomes the router's PIN.
 You can then copy this PIN to the user interface of the wireless client.

 Add Wireless The WPS Wizard helps you add wireless devices to the wireless network.
 Station: